StreamingFlow/d4py_workflows/tc_cross_correlation/README.md

 Since Phase 2 includes a statefull workflow, we are going to run this workflow with fixed mappings.

-**Note:** By the default, this workflow runs with short list of stations (`Copy-Uniq-OpStationList-NetworkStation.txt`).
+**Note:** By the default, this workflow runs with a short list of stations (`Copy-Uniq-OpStationList-NetworkStation.txt`).
 If you want to run the workflow with a bigger list, change it the `realtime_xcorr_input.jsn` to use `Uniq-OpStationList-NetworkStation.txt` instead.

 ## Requirements